lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/units.md

 Reinforcements, Recalls, Rebasing & Disbanding
 --------------
-Units will always have a home base, and the lord of their home base is the person who has final say on whether a unit remains deployed or not.
+Units will usually have a home base, and the lord of their home base is the person who has final say on whether a unit remains deployed or not.
 The lord of a unit's base will be able to train new soldiers for a distant unit or outright recall them.
 Both of these actions will involve travel times that will prevent a unit from being assigned otherwise.

-Units being recalled to a besieged settlement will maintain a safe distance outside of the siege until an assault or sortie happens, at which point they'll join the defenders as external reinforcements (possibly giving flanking bonuses).

-If you find that your soldiers would be better based elsewhere, you can order them to any settlement you have permissions in, or generate a request for a nearby lord or the lord of the settlement you're in to take on basing them.
-As with reinforcements and recalls, the unit will require some travel time between settlements and will likely not be immediately available.

-Finally, a unit with soldiers cannot be disbanded, so you'll have to recall them first, reassign or disband the individual soldiers, and then you'll be able to disband the unit as a whole.
+If you find yourself no longer in need of a unit in the field, you can also opt to return them yourself.

+Units can also be rebased to another settlement.
+Typically this requires the lord to command the unit and be in another settlement, but if the unit is currently without a base to work from, this can be done by the character commanding the unit.

 Captivity
 ---------
 Taking a first one captive will also take their units captive.
 However, units and their leader are handled separately for captivity purposes, and captive soldiers cannot be reinforced or recalled, and the captor will gain some limited setting management.
 It is entirely possible to release the units to go back to their base while keeping the first one, or releasing the first ones while holding their soldiers captive.